National Bolshevism: In Germany

 Ernst Niekisch supported an alliance with the Soviet Union to overturn capitalism, arguing for a union of all anti-liberal forces in Germany against the status quo.

 National Bolshevism as a term was first used to describe a faction in the Communist Party of Germany (KPD) and later the Communist Workers' Party of Germany (KAPD) which wanted to ally the insurgent communist movement with dissident nationalist groups in the German army who rejected the Treaty of Versailles.
 Heinrich Laufenberg and Fritz Wolffheim led the faction and it was primarily based in Hamburg.
 They were subsequently expelled from the KAPD which Karl Radek justified by stating that it was necessary for the KAPD to be welcomed into the Third Congress of the Third International, although the expulsion would likely have happened regardless as Radek previously dismissed the pair as "National Bolsheviks" (which was the first recorded use of the term).

-National Bolshevism was among several early ultranationalist, and according to some, fascist movements in Germany that predate Adolf Hitler's Nazi Party.
+National Bolshevism was among several early ultranationalist, and according to some fascist, movements in Germany that predate Adolf Hitler's Nazi Party.
 During the 1920s, a number of German intellectuals began a dialogue which created a synthesis between radical nationalism (typically referencing Prussianism) and Bolshevism as it existed in the Soviet Union.
 The pro-Soviet syncretic Society for the Study of the Soviet Planned Economy (ARPLAN) was founded in Germany in 1932, and contained both far-left and far-right radicals.
 ARPLAN's membership was very heterogenous: Niekisch was an active ARPLAN member, as was the Nazi politician Ernst Graf zu Reventlow.

-After Hitler's rise to power in 1933 and subsequent seizure of control by the Nazis, rival ideological currents such as the Conservative Revolution, National Revolution and National Bolshevism weren't completely erradicated, but operated within the state, engaging in a continual —though ultimately unsuccessful— struggle to supplant the dominant National Socialist doctrine of the NSDAP.
+After Hitler's rise to power in 1933 and subsequent seizure of control by the Nazis, rival ideological currents such as the Conservative Revolution, National Revolution and National Bolshevism weren't completely eradicated, but operated within the state, engaging in a continual —though ultimately unsuccessful— struggle to supplant the dominant National Socialist doctrine of the NSDAP.
 Following the collapse of the Nazi regime after the war, these tendencies reemerged within the German Right and eventually took a broader European significance, serving as the intellectual foundations for subsequent nationalist movements.